Skip to main content Skip to navigation

 •Year 13 – During Year 13, the focus will be on supporting A Level attainment - this will include 1:1 online tutoring for one A Level subject, ongoing work with the academic department being applied to, a revision bootcamp during the Easter holidays and mentoring from a current Warwick student.

 We are committed to you and your success, and we recognise the commitment required from you to fully complete the Warwick Scholars access programme.
 Therefore, you will receive a guaranteed offer of between 2-4 grades lower than the standard entry requirements and a 50% tuition fee discount for each year of study.
 You will also receive a bursary of up to £2,000 per year to support you with accommodation on-campus or with travel to and from campus during your studies.
-The tuition fee discount is exclusively provided to students who successfully complete the Warwick Scholars access programme during years 12 and 13.
+The tuition fee discount is exclusively provided to students who successfully complete the Warwick Scholars access programme during years 12 and 13 and meet the terms of their offer.

 Alongside your fellow Warwick Scholars, you will also gain additional insight into life at Warwick enabling you to jump right in to student life when you enrol.
 Warwick Scholars doesn’t stop there – we’ll keep working with you throughout your studies.
 Once you’re here at Warwick, you will join a community of Warwick Scholars who have, like you, completed one of our access programmes and with them you’ll continue to receive study skills support, information advice and guidance from arrival through to graduation, and priority access to careers support, including support with work experience and internships.
 You can find out more about the Warwick Scholars undergraduate programme hereLink opens in a new window